 Jesus & The Eightfold Path was a free serial novella published in early 2010, initially at the Apex Books blog.
 It answers one simple question – what if the three wise men from the New Testament were the same three companions of the Buddha in the Chinese classic A Journey to the West?

 A limited hardcover edition of Jesus The Eightfold Path was published in 2011 by Immersion Press.
-The free online serial is no longer available, but e-book and audio editions may be coming later.
+It is now available in both e-book and audiobook editions.